go-task/task/docs/usage.md

 - Taskfile.dist.yaml

-The intention of having the `.dist` variants is to allow projects to have one commited version (`.dist`) while still allowing individual users to override the Taskfile by adding an additional `Taskfile.yml` (which would be on `.gitignore`).
+The intention of having the `.dist` variants is to allow projects to have one committed version (`.dist`) while still allowing individual users to override the Taskfile by adding an additional `Taskfile.yml` (which would be on `.gitignore`).